 The discussion could have gone on all night but people had to put kids to bed and read them Richard Scarry stories.
 Many thanks to the AGSM team of Nicolas Bustamante, Marc Thiebaut, Mela Altarejos, Margot Huber, Rumana Dewan and Harsh Mehrotra for their hard work on the research, great presentations and hospitality on Tuesday evening.

 My personal view is that the time is right for an Institute and this research is a big step forward.
 There is plenty of work for some lucky volunteers to do to set it up if we are to hit a planned launch date in the middle of next year.
-(And Natalie and Moses would be delighted to hear from you if you would like to contribute!)

 The Product Management Institute founding committee is looking for industry support to gain enough traction to deliver our 2013 plans to initiate a not-for-profit industry peak body that will set the professional standards and raise the profile of product management.
 If you or your organisation would be interested in contributing to the creation of the Institute, financially or by volunteering your time and effort, please contact Natalie Yan-Chatonsky.